What I learned from de-cluttering: The sequel.Posted by Donna Freedman on Oct 11, 2012 | 32 comments

 5. Consider a scanner and a camera.
 Scan documents like your kid’s drawings and schoolwork.
 Take pictures of items that you put in the “discard/donate” pile so you can look at them later.
 You can’t keep everything.
 Not that I didn’t try — I’d hung on to 12 years’ worth of Abby’s report cards and some Christmas ornaments she made out of egg-carton segments.

 6. Give yourself permission to shred.
 My MSN Money colleague Liz Weston wrote a very useful article called “How to purge your financial clutter.”
-Read it and heed it.
 I still had bank paperwork from the early 1980s, for heaven’s sake.
 Fun fact: I used to pay $45 a week for child care.
 Those were the days.